adamyg/grief/README.md

 The *Esc*, which cancels the command is not stored.

 You can also recall the last response entered at any prompt using ``Alt-L``.
-This is useful when you find you entered the correct responseto the wrong prompt.
+This is useful when you find you entered the correct response to the wrong prompt.
 Press ⟨Esc⟩ to cancel the first command, issue the ew command, and press ⟨Alt-L⟩ to recall the last response.

 Certain commands for example Edit File can take advantage of the file name completion feature.